mdapper/react-components-library/README.md

 This is a demo for how to build a React components library using TSDX and Docz.

+> If you’re new to TypeScript and React, checkout [this handy cheatsheet](https://github.com/sw-yx/react-typescript-cheatsheet/)

 ## Commands

 The recommended workflow is to run TSDX in one terminal: